 It just so happens that the founding team at 7Mesh were all longtime Arc’teryx folks.
 There are hints in the 7Mesh line of the super clean style and focus on performance that defined Arc’teryx from the start.
 That said, 7Mesh clearly has its own style and focus.

 The 7Mesh Oro jacket is crafted from GORE-TEX Active fabric with SHAKEDRY technology and is literally the lightest most packable cycling rain jacket I have ever used.
 It weighs in at a scant 90 grams (that’s three ounces!).
 It packs down to fit in the palm of your hand, and it easily slips into a jersey pocket.
 There’s even a small stuff-it pocket to keep it compact and easy to pack in a jersey pocket.
 The Oro Jacket is actually lighter and more packable than GORE Wear’s own SHAKEDRY jacket.

 Make no mistake, the 7Mesh Oro is a cycling-specific piece.
 From patterning that suits the cycling position to a trim-fitting cut, it’s 100% bike.
-A pair of covered side vents that double as jersey pocket pass-throughs for easy access to snacks and supplies, the Oro is made for riding bikes.
+A pair of covered side vents double as jersey pocket pass-throughs for easy access to snacks and supplies, but the jacket is otherwise super clean with noo pockets or unnecessary elements.
 The hem is reflective, and a drop tail helps keep your lower back covered.
 It packs down incredibly small and slips in and out of a jersey pocket with ease.

-Check pricing and support offpistemag.com when you purchase through our affiliate links.
+7Mesh Oro Jacket $300 Check availability, pricing and support offpistemag.com when you purchase through our affiliate links.